frke001/Online-Fitness-Advisor/README.md

 # OnlineFitness - Advisor Application (Dynamic Web Project with JSP)

 This project is a dynamic web application developed using JSP (JavaServer Pages) technology.
-It serves as the backend for the OnlineFitness system, providing various functionalities implemented through packages such as bean, dao, mysql, and util.
+It serves as the Advisor Application for the OnlineFitness system, providing communication between users and advisors for selecting fitness programs and providing support.
+Users can send messages to advisors, who can respond via email

 ## Project Structure